 Smartphones and tablets should be just as secure as laptops and desktops.
 Certain security measures should be put in place before allowing BYOD access to your company network, such as remotely accessible pass codes, mobile data encryption software and remote management tools that can allow you to wipe or lock a lost or stolen device.

-It’s not as cost effective as you may think
+BYOD isn't as cost effective as you might think

 While businesses may bypass hardware costs by embracing BYOD, they are also side-stepping scalable volume-discount opportunities, and are likely to be absorbing the majority of a monthly voice and data plan through expenses.
 This can often cost considerably more than the device or the plans they could obtain as a business by buying larger pools of data and minutes.
 Businesses also ought to consider their obligation to contribute towards insurance and other similar expenses related to that device.